EngineAwesome/policies/privacy/index.md

 ### Website interactions

 We collect information about your browsing activity for analytics and statistical purposes such as conversion rate testing and experimenting with new product designs.
 This includes, for example, your browser and operating system versions, your IP address, which web pages you visited and how long they took to load, and which website referred you to us.
 If you have an account and are signed in, these web analytics data are tied to your IP address and user account until your account is no longer active.
 The web analytics we use are described further in the Advertising and Cookies section.

+### Google API Services Usage Disclosure

+Engine Awesome's use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 ### Anti-bot assessments